"A miracle is a change in perception." - Marianne Williamson

 When I wake up in the morning I always do these two things: Love on my dogs and drink a half of a cup of coffee.

 If you could have dinner with 3 people who would they be?
-Joan Rivers, Matt Lauer and Howard Stern.
+Joan Rivers, Jim Gaffigan and Howard Stern.
 I said laughter fuels me!

 What’s the best advice you’ve ever received?
 With new information you can change your opinion.
 Things constantly evolve.
 We should approach everything with an open mind and an open heart.
 We can stay true to our convictions but still be compassionate to others and learn from their perspective to breath new life into our understanding.